truce-audio/truce/development/docs/DEVELOPMENT.md

 #    all three platforms + docs.
 Diff should be limited to the two
 #    version strings in Cargo.toml (workspace.package + the
 #    truce-shim-types workspace dep) and the matching Cargo.lock
 #    entries — reject anything else.
+Merge using "Rebase and merge"
+#    — NOT squash.
+(Branch protection on main should disable squash
+#    so the wrong button isn't available.)

 # 3. Publish.
 git checkout main && git pull --ff-only